Receiving Offers and the Offer Process

 Trash and Recycle companies generally pick up your used trash cans and issue new ones to the new owner.
 Depending on your trash day you may need to arrange to have last minute garbage removed.

-Set up house cleaners for close of escrow day
+Set up house cleaners so home is ready for buyers to move in on close of escrow day.

 2 Days Before Close of Escrow